sergiogallegos/nvim-config/README.md

 - **custombuddy-vscode** - VS Code (professional, familiar)
 - **custombuddy-xcode** - Xcode (Apple-inspired, macOS)

+To change the default colorscheme:
+1. Edit `lua/custom/plugins/colorschemes.lua` and change line 39: `vim.cmd.colorscheme("custombuddy-rosepine")`
+2. Replace with any of the available variants listed in the file comments
+3. Restart Neovim

-To switch colorschemes:
+To temporarily switch colorschemes:
 1. Use key bindings: `<Space>cn` (next), `<Space>cp` (previous), `<Space>cs` (picker)
 2. Command line: `:colorscheme custombuddy-craftz`
-3. Edit `lua/custom/plugins/colorschemes.lua` and change the colorscheme name

 See `COLORSCHEME_REFERENCE.md` for detailed information about each variant.